housepower/clickhouse_sinker/README.md

 ### Consul

-Currently sinker is able to register with Consul, but not able to get config.
+Currently sinker is able to register with Consul, but unable to get config.
 Controled by:

 - CLI parameters: `consul-register-enable, consul-addr, consul-deregister-critical-services-after`
 - env variables: `CONSUL_REGISTER_ENABLE, CONSUL_ADDR, CONSUL_DEREGISTER_CRITICAL_SERVICES_AFTER`

 ### Local Files

-TODO.
-Currently sinker is able to parse local config files at startup, but not able to detect file changes.
+Currently sinker is able to parse local config files at startup, but unable to detect file changes.

 ## Prometheus Metrics